npaun/philble/README.md

 * [ ] Provide HSL input for colors - probably easier to reason about for lighting.
 * [ ] Save state after lamp power-cycle.
 * [ ] Create demo to activate lamps relative to sunrise/sunset.
-* [ ] Enable client to be installed in a sane manner.